Milad9A/WISA-Cross-Platform-vs-iOS-Benchmark/TECHNICAL_DOCUMENTATION.md

 ---

-## 8. Startup Time Measurement
+## 8. Engine Initialization Time Measurement

-### 8.1 Definition: Time to Interactive (TTI)
+### 8.1 Definition: Framework-to-Frame Time (Commonly Called "Startup Time")

-TTI measures the time from when the app initializes until the first frame is rendered and the UI is interactive.
+This metric measures the time from **framework initialization** to **first frame rendered**.

-**Important**: Both apps measure from the same starting point (app framework initialization) for an apples-to-apples comparison.
+**Critical Clarification - What Is NOT Measured**:

+- ❌ OS process creation and launch
+- ❌ Dynamic library (dylib) loading
+- ❌ App binary loading into memory
+- ❌ Code signing verification
+- ❌ Cold start from device home screen

+**What IS Measured**:

+- ✅ Framework initialization (Flutter engine or SwiftUI runtime)
+- ✅ App delegate/main struct initialization
+- ✅ Widget/view tree construction
+- ✅ Initial layout pass
+- ✅ First frame rasterization to screen

+**Why the measurement is ~27-67ms (not seconds)**:
+Both apps start measuring **after** the OS has already launched the process.
+The measurement begins when the application framework (Flutter or SwiftUI) starts executing.

+**More Accurate Terminology**: "Engine Initialization Time" or "Framework-to-Frame Time"

 ### 8.2 Flutter Implementation

-Flutter measures startup time via a native `MethodChannel` that captures the elapsed time from `didFinishLaunchingWithOptions` to first frame:
+Flutter measures via a native `MethodChannel` that captures elapsed time from `didFinishLaunchingWithOptions` (earliest framework hook) to first frame:

 ```swift
 // ios/Runner/AppDelegate.swift